Bennet-303/How-many-times-can-you-guess-the-number/readme.md

     > Add or keep track of a LICENSE file, a .gitignore file and a README file.
 X

     > If possible, after getting the program to fully functional in the terminal, introduce a GUI version of the program.
 X

+# When making changes to the program, please do testing first in the sandbox branch before releasing to the main branch!